scottdware/go-panos/README.md

 by creating an object in a parent device-group, then creating the same object in a child device-group.
 Tagging objects upon creation is supported as well.

-The CSV file should be organized with the following columns: `name, type, address, description (optional), tag (optional), device-group`.
+The CSV file should be organized with the following columns:

+`name, type, address, description (optional), tag (optional), device-group`.

-If you are tagging an object upon creation, please make sure that the tags exist prior to creating the objects.
+> **NOTE:** If you are tagging an object upon creation, please make sure that the tags exist prior to creating the objects.

 If you are creating address objects, the `type` field can be one of: `ip`, `range`, or `fqdn`.
 When creating address groups, the `type` field must be either `static` or `dynamic`.
 The `address` field differs for either of those options as well.

-For a static address group, `address` must contain a list of members to add to the group, separated by a space, i.e.: `ip-host1 ip-net1 fqdn-example.com`.
+For a static address group, `address` must contain a list of members to add to the group, separated by a space, i.e.:

+`ip-host1 ip-net1 fqdn-example.com`

-For a dynamic address group, `address` must contain the criteria (tags) to match on, i.e.: `web-servers or db-servers and linux`
+For a dynamic address group, `address` must contain the criteria (tags) to match on, i.e.:

+`web-servers or db-servers and linux`

 Let's assume we have a CSV file called `objects.csv` that looks like the following: